r-devel/translations/Weblate-server.md

 To grant SSH access:

-1. Share your public key with one of the admins
+1. Share your public key with one of the admins, who will add that to `~/.ssh/authorized_keys`
 2. Ask for the SSH config from one of the admins